SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 |----------|:-------------:|
 | Stopping Time |
 | Use Vent | You can set whether Maguro can use the vent.
+| Add Win | Change the win condition for Tuna.
+If it is off, it is a single win; if it is on, it is an additional win.
 -----------------------
 ## Mafia
 ### Team Impostor